JacobHA/JacobHA.github.io/index.markdown

 - Jan.
 22, 2024: I've started a deep learning class, free for anyone to attend (pizza and drinks included!), with minimal prerequisites.
 See [here][linkedin-class] and [here][deep-repo] for more details.
 I'm excited to share my enthusiasm about the deep learning (and particularly deep RL) revolution.

+- Dec.
+18, 2023: Tharon Holdsworth and I presented a project for Akira Sone's quantum control course, where we study properties of the sech pulse and its use in quantum control.
+We will be releasing results on arXiv shortly, and code can be found [here][sech-repo].

 - Sept.
-6, 2023: We updated the arXiv with a newer version of our work on double-sided bounds for the value function in reinforcement learning: (link pending...)
+6, 2023: We updated the arXiv with a newer version of our work on double-sided bounds for the value function in reinforcement learning: [arxiv link][arxiv-bounds]

 - Aug.
 7-18, 2023: I attended the IAIFI [Summer School](https://iaifi.org/phd-summer-school.html) and [Summer Workshop](https://iaifi.org/summer-workshop.html).
 I had an amazing time!
 I met and learned from many brilliant people working at the intersection of fundamental physics and AI - in both theoretical and experimental settings.